 If you joined our plan during one of these periods, you'll have to wait for the next period to end your membership or switch to a different plan.
 You can't use this Special Enrollment Period to end your membership in our plan between October and December.
-However, all people with Medicare can make changes from October 15- December 7 during the Annual Enrollment Period.
+However, all people with Medicare can make changes from October 15 - December 7 during the Annual Enrollment Period.
 Section 2.2 tells you more about the Annual Enrollment Period.

-- What type of plan can you switch to?
-If you decide to change to a new plan, you can choose any of the following types of Medicare plans: - o Another Medicare health plan.
-(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - o Original Medicare with a separate Medicare prescription drug plan - If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.
+- Choose any of the following types of Medicare plans: - o Another Medicare health plan, with or without prescription drug coverage - o Original Medicare with a separate Medicare prescription drug plan - Original Medicare without a separate Medicare prescription drug plan - If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.

-Note: If you disenroll from Medicare prescription drug coverage and go without "creditable" prescription drug coverage for a continuous period of 63 days or more, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later. ("Creditable" coverage means the coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.)
+Note: If you disenroll from Medicare prescription drug coverage and go without "creditable" prescription drug coverage for a continuous period of 63 days or more, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later.

-Contact your State Medicaid Office to learn about your Medicaid plan options (Telephone numbers are in Chapter 2, Section 6 of this booklet).
+Contact your State Medicaid Office to learn about your Medicaid plan options (telephone numbers are in Chapter 2, Section 6 of this document).